 The prejudice that sorting rubbish is of no use anyway because it will ultimately be burned is not true.
 The dual systems in Germany make it possible for materials that can be recycled to be reused.
 Only residual waste is burned in Germany.
 Today more and more companies are relying on the use of recycled materials materials.
 This gives the materials that once ended up in your trash a new life.

 Source & Copyright Bavarian State Ministry for Environment and Consumption

 - upcycled.: Before you throw something away, think about whether you can turn it into something new and upcycle it yourself.
 Simply sew over clothes if they no longer fit properly, or create your own blanket or bag from individual pieces that are no longer worn.
 Use old cans as pen holders or flower pots.
 Just repaint that old chest of drawers and add second-hand handles to give it a new shine.
-There are endless possibilities to transform your old stuff into something new and useful.
+There are endless possibilities to create something new as well as useful out of your old things.

 - Waste separation: If you can no longer use it, make sure that it is properly sorted.
 Glass is sorted by color and disposed of in the glass container.
 Cardboard and paper go into the waste paper bin.
 Packaging made of plastic, metal or composite materials belongs in the yellow sack or bin.
 In addition, it is very helpful for the recycling process if you separate different packaging materials from one another.
 This makes sorting easier later in the landfill within the automatic sorting.

 - Compose yourself: You can dispose of organic waste either in your home compost or in the organic waste bin.